Toadstool-Stipe/toadstool/sass/readme.md

 #Toadstool and Sass
 The Toadstool style guide framework makes heavy use of Sass as it's primary styling language.
-Primary features of Sass not only include the ability to modularize your UI code, but also engineer your UI code in an abstract manor that allwoes for infinate reuseability.
+Primary features of Sass not only include the ability to modularize your UI code, but also engineer your UI code in an abstract manor that allows for infinite reusability.

 The look of your Toadstool style guide is driven from the [Stipe](http://goo.gl/68RPd) gem.
 All the Sass files you see in this directory are to be used to generate the final CSS for your project.